NOAHSPIRN/OlympicRings/README.md

 Extensions
 -----------------------
-If you have extra time, you might see if you can figure out how to use the `arc` function instead of `ellipse` to make interlocking rings.
+If you have extra time, you might see if you can figure out how to use the `arc` function instead of `ellipse` to make interlocking rings (like [Ken's](https://studio.code.org/projects/gamelab/gBbNMY3k_XOmYP8b7W0cjePtJW_5xPOU8NImHPWRoOc)).
 Feel free to add other elements to your design.
 Have fun and be creative, your Olympic Rings don't have to look like anyone elses.

 Samples of Student Work
 -----------------------